 Let’s start with three fundamental principles that I impart to my clients time and time again:

-I’ve witnessed cases that seemed destined for financial ruin, only to surprise everyone involved by settling amicably at a fraction of the expected cost.
-On the other hand, there have been instances where couples with limited resources spent a significant portion of their assets fighting tooth and nail throughout the divorce proceedings.
+I’ve witnessed cases that seemed destined for financial ruin.
+However, they surprised everyone involved by settling amicably at a fraction of the expected cost.
+On the other hand, there have been instances where couples with limited resources spent a significant portion of their assets.
+They fought tooth and nail throughout the divorce proceedings, resulting in unnecessary expenses.

 At the Law Office of Bryan Fagan, PLLC, we understand the need for transparency.
 When you consult with us, we’ll provide you with a quote tailored to your specific circumstances, as discussed with your attorney.